 This difference in elevation means that temperatures vary widely through the journey.
-At the Venezuelan/Colombian border, average temperatures are in the mid-90s, and Venezuelans start the journey dressed accordingly.
+At the Venezuelan/Colombian border, average temperatures are in the mid-90s, and Venezuelans start out dressed accordingly.
 At the top of the pass, however, temperatures are in the mid-30s, sometimes dropping below freezing.

 By the time the walkers reach the top, most are extremely dehydrated, malnourished, and not prepared for the cold.
 A number of Venezuelans have died from exposure along the side of the road, often children.

 This exhausting and sometimes devastating hike uphill, as well as the months of malnutrition and struggle preceding their journey, have given the walking Venezuelans a haggard and hunted look.
 Their shoes are falling apart.
 Their backpacks are ragged and torn, or have lost zippers.
 Their eyes are sad, sometimes bloodshot.
 Their walk is slumped and weary.

 Many of them are also very thin, matching statistics on Venezuelans since the nation-wide food shortage.
 According to Reuters, the average Venezuelan lost 24 pounds (11 kilos) in 2017 as a result of the economic crisis and food shortage.

 There ARE people here helping, though!
 After hours of Facebook forum digging, I found this map of current refugee shelters along from the border, Cucuta, to the next big city, Bucaramanga: